 - Childcare loan – to assist students whose first instalment of Childcare grant is delayed

 - Emergency Loan Fund – may be offered to students who experience unexpected, temporary financial difficulties

 The Financial Guidance team are available to help if you have any queries about the type of funding that may be available to you, are having difficulty managing your money or have any financial concerns.
 The team also have a partnership with Northampton Citizens Advice Bureau, if you have a more complex debt or benefit query, to ensure that you are given the best guidance possible.
 For useful budgeting guidance, please see the Brightside Student Calculator.

 To pay by bank transfer

 All tuition fee payments to the University of Northampton must be made in pounds sterling (£).
 You must pay any bank charges that are associated with the transfer.

 When making a payment, you must ask your bank to quote your student number and your full name on the transfer.
 Your student number can be found on your offer letter or Confirmation of Acceptance to Study (CAS) letter.

 - Account name – The University of Northampton

 - IBAN number – GB36LOYD30144700051140

-After you have made your payment, complete the notification of payment by bank transfer form.
-Once your payment has been received you will receive a confirmation email.
+After you have made your payment, please complete the notification of payment by bank transfer form.
+Once your payment has been received you will then receive a confirmation email.